creativecreatorormaybenot/clock/README.md

 ## TODO

-* Find shade of blue that fits onto all themes more nicely **or** use different blue weather colors for the vibrant light theme.
+* Find better colors for some of the stuff in vibrant dark.

 * Create an automated customization flow.

 * Reconsider ball.

   + https://api.flutter.dev/flutter/physics/physics-library.html

   + Ball from small to big.

-* Better rain animation (maybe less and shorter drops).

-* Line near the digital time is weird.
+* Reconsider digital time in 24 hour mode.

 <hr>